xpense/api/README.md

 ### Account

-All routes are protected and require the following header with a valid authentication token (can be obtained from `/auth/login`):
+All routes are protected and require the following header with a valid authentication token (can be obtained from [Login](#login)):

 ```text
 Authorization: Bearer <token>